texfaq/texfaq.github.io/FAQ-keyval.md

 partial translation available to the author of this answer, a summary is possible.
-The package may build on the facilities either of [`keyval`](https://ctan.org/pkg/keyval) or of [`xkeyval`](https://ctan.org/pkg/xkeyval), and builds its functionality on the structure of the ''key family''.
-The user may define family ''members'' and keys are defined relative to the members.
+The package may build on the facilities either of [`keyval`](https://ctan.org/pkg/keyval) or of [`xkeyval`](https://ctan.org/pkg/xkeyval), and builds its functionality on the structure of the "key family".
+The user may define family "members" and keys are defined relative to the members.
 (For example, the package [`scrbase`](https://ctan.org/pkg/scrbase) is part of the [`KOMA-script`](https://ctan.org/pkg/koma-script) bundle; so its keys are all members of the [`scrbase.sty`](https://ctan.org/pkg/scrbase) family within the [`KOMA`](https://ctan.org/pkg/koma-script) family.
 The function `\FamilyProcessOptions` allows the programmer to decode the options of the package in terms of the package's key family.
-Note that there is no special provision made for ''traditional'' package options, as in the [`kvoptions`](https://ctan.org/pkg/kvoptions) package.
+Note that there is no special provision made for "traditional" package options, as in the [`kvoptions`](https://ctan.org/pkg/kvoptions) package.

 This brief summary was guided by input from two sources: a draft article